nismod/ukpopulation/README.md

 >>>
 ```

-## Extrapolate SNPP using NPP data
+## Extrapolate MYE using SNPP and NPP data

 ### Single Area

-Construct aggregate SNPP data for Newcastle from 2018-2065:
+Construct aggregate data for Exeter from 2011-2065:
+- use MYE data up to 2016, aggregated by age and gender.
-- use the SNPP data up to 2039, aggregated by age and gender.
+- then use SNPP data up to 2041, aggregated by age and gender.
-- extrapolate the NPP data whilst preserving Newcastle's (2039) age-gender structure.
+- extrapolate using NPP data and Exeter's (2041) age-gender structure.
 - aggregrate the extrapolated data by age and gender
 - plot the data.